linkedin/rest.li/guide_restli_server.md

 ```

 Note that each resource may only provide one implementation of each CRUD
-method, e.g., it is invalid to annotate two different methods with
+method (for exampoe, it is invalid to annotate two different methods with
-@`RestMethod.Get`.
+@`RestMethod.Get`).

 ### Things to Remember about Free-Form Resources

 -   Free-form resources allow you to add query parameters to CRUD
-    methods
+    methods.
--   Resource Templates should be used whenever possible
+-   Resource Templates should be used whenever possible.
 -   Free-form resources must implement one of the `KeyValueResource` and
-    `SingleObjectResource` marker interfaces
+    `SingleObjectResource` marker interfaces.
 -   Methods in free-form resources must be annotated with appropriate
     @`RestMethod.*` annotations.
 -   Methods in free-form resources must use the same return type and
-    initial signature as the corresponding Resource Template method
+    initial signature as the corresponding Resource Template method.
 -   Methods in free-form resources may add additional parameters
-    **after** the fixed parameters
+    **after** the fixed parameters.
 -   Free-form resources may not define multiple implementations of the
     same resource method.